Our favourite products

 Products from all the categories that we like the most.
 They are useful to beginners or experienced HAMs who are looking to discover new types of antennas.

-Magnetic loop antenna MLA-S (RT)
+Magnetic loop antenna MLA-S (portable RT)

-MLA-S (RT) Magnetic loop antennas have ceased to be ostracized, especially in the last ten to fifteen years, and have become a fairly common indication of station technical equipment.
+MLA-S (portable RT) Magnetic loop antennas have ceased to be ostracized, especially in the last ten to fifteen years, and have become a fairly common indication of station technical equipment.
 This is due, among other things, to sophisticated digital modes of operation, especially FT8, where very weak signals are sufficient to ensure reliable establishment of links even between continents.
 These types of antennas do not mind being placed indoors and we commonly encounter the "indoor MLA" indication.
 The advantage is their transportability and small size, which does not arouse the curiosity and dislike of neighbours.
 They are also advantageous for holiday activities, where the complicated justification and approval from the owners of the rented property is eliminated.
 Especially in recent years, the range of commercial MLA types has increased by an order of magnitude and it is difficult to navigate and decide which type of MLA and which manufacturer to favour.
 As long as the basic physical and design rules are followed in the design of the MLA, the "walkability" of magnetic loop antennas should be very similar and to some extent price may be the main criterion in the selection process.

 In what other ways can MLAs differ?